 The basic components, operation, evaluation, and maintenance of stationary and mobile radiographic equipment; interaction of radiation with matter and the basic of image capture and processing using film, CR, and DR systems; and the production and characteristics of radiation.
 Class meets 2 lecture hours, 3 lab hours.
-Prerequisite: Selection into Radiologic Technology Program.
+Completion of RDTC 100 and RDTC 108.
 [C]